Recommended Quarterly Activities

 - Contact friends and colleagues who can give the Protégé helpful tips about how to hold brief, effective, pitch-oriented conversations

 - Set up meetings, meals, or conference calls between the Protégé and professionals outside the Mentor’s company

 - Attend a company sales expo, listen to sales pitches, and network with people at the event

 - Attend a charity event, wine tasting, or gallery opening (together if possible) and attempt to meet at least two people and learn about their line of work

 - Start a collaborative project that requires outreach to professionals at different companies

 - Begin developing 2-year, 5-year, and 10-year plans for network growth for both the Protégé and Mentor and compare them

 - Brainstorm ways of keeping your networks fresh and current

 At the end of the year, Mentors and Protégés should discuss how often and if they will communicate moving forward.
 While ACP will not continue to formally monitor and support the relationship, we encourage you to stay in touch, perhaps on a more informal basis (emailing occasionally and scheduling coffee, lunch, or a phone call every few months).
-The resources offered at acp-usa.org and on ACP AdvisorNet will remain available to participants looking for continued professional development, business advice, and networking.
+The resources offered at offered from ACP's website and on ACP AdvisorNet will remain available to participants looking for continued professional development, business advice, and networking.